HedgeDocs/HedgeDocs.github.io/hedgedocs/docs/hedgehog-engine/sonic2010/files/lightfield.md

 ### Light Field Object Scale

-The contents of the "scale" float array in a LightFieldObjectEntry varies depending on the type of LightField object that has been specified.
+The contents of the "scale" float array in a LightFieldObject varies depending on the type specified in the LightFieldObjectType field.

 Type     | Layout
 -------- | -----------